Can renewables push Latin America towards a green recovery?

 “Europe and China already set up a road map to tackle the COVID-19 crisis.
 This hasn’t happened in Latin America.
 Will we continue giving billions to the fossil fuel sector or instead boost renewables, creating more jobs and helping the economy to recover?” said Ramón Mendez, Uruguay’s former national director of energy and now manager of the IVY consultancy group.

-Massive renewable potential
+Massive renewable potential in Latin America

 While wind and solar capacity is growing rapidly in Latin America, it only represents 6.5% of the region’s current installed energy capacity.
 Fossil fuels still account for around 75% of the primary energy supply, with the rest of the energy matrix is made up largely of hydropower, biomass and bioenergy.